getlocalci/create-config/README.md

 <p>Creates a CircleCI® config with as little as 3 lines of code.</p>
 </div>

+## Reusable
+You can use this config in any of your projects.

+So you don't have to copy-paste CircleCI® config `.yml.`

+## Writing Your Own
 This is an example for you to write your own Create Config repo.

 Feel free to fork this.